teaching-on-testbeds/k8s-ml/deploy_app/index.md

     -   requirements.txt
     -   model.h5

-Next step is to create a docker image of our flask app and push it to the local registry running at 10.10.1.1:5000
+Next step is to create a docker image of our Flask app and push it to the local registry running at 10.10.1.1:5000

 ``` shell
 docker build --no-cache -t ml-app:0.0.1 .
 docker tag ml-app:0.0.1  10.10.1.1:5000/ml-app:0.0.1
 docker push 10.10.1.1:5000/ml-app:0.0.1